 Specifically, we evaluate the generative performance of each method across varying numbers of diffusion steps, highlighting how our model maintains high fidelity even with fewer sampling iterations and measure the generation time of each model when using 128 diffusion steps.
-Furthermore, we evaluate the morphological plausibility of the generated slices through a downstream segmentation task.
-Specifically, we apply the MedFormer~\cite{gao2022data} model to the predicted intermediate slice $s^{(n)}$ and compare the resulting segmentation mask against the ground-truth.
-This allows us to assess not only visual fidelity but also anatomical correctness.
-We report multiple evaluation metrics, including the Dice coefficient for region overlap, Hausdorff Distance (HD) for boundary extremity, Average Surface Distance (ASD), and Average Symmetric Surface Distance (ASSD) to quantify segmentation accuracy along structure boundaries.

-\textbf{\textit{3D Volume Reconstruction.}} We evaluate the 3D reconstruction performance of our method through qualitative assessments, due to the absence of ground-truth volumetric data.
-As a first step, we project the upsampled 2D short-axis (SAX) stack into multiple corresponding long-axis (LAX) views (refer to Figure~\ref{fig:sax_to_lax}), enabling a direct visual comparison with the available ground-truth LAX slices.
-This visualization strategy facilitates a detailed inspection of spatial coherence, anatomical plausibility, and alignment of cardiac structures across orthogonal planes.
-Additionally, we utilize a downstream segmentation task to further evaluate the quality and anatomical fidelity of reconstructed 3D volumes.